tamirscherf/Rat_features_extraction/README.md

  - [Challenges](#Challenges):
    - [Cyclic regression layer](#Cyclic-regression-layer): Due to the need in a cyclic output (an angle between 0° to 359°), implementation of a new regression layer and a corresponding loss function was required.
    - [Using two nets for minimizing execution time](#Using-two-nets-for-minimizing-execution-time): Minimizing execution time (predicting time of the net) had a great importance, as this module is part of a larger data pipeline.
- - [Results and validation](#Results-and-Validation): In order to validate the nets performnces proparly, sevral validations were made.
+ - [Results and validation](#Results-and-Validation): In order to validate the nets performances properly, several validations were made.

 **I will only include here the main code files in order to present the main ideas in the project.
 The project was written in Matlab due to the lab requirement.**